Little Mount Shrine

+The Little Mount Shrine is a church located on a hillock in Chinnamalai, Tamil Nadu.
+It is dedicated to St. Thomas and to Our Lady of Health.
 There is a cave on Little Mount where, according to tradition, St. Thomas lived for some time as a refuge from persecution.
 Two churches stand on the hill today.
 One is the old Portuguese-built church dedicated to Our Lady of Good Health, which was built in 1551.
 The cave is accessible through this church.
 The other is a newer church built in 1971 or 1972, replacing the older parish church.